ArtBlocks/artblocks-contracts/contracts/V3_CHANGELOG.md

 - Only allow artist to update project description when project is unlocked; only allow admin to update project description when project is locked.
 - Add artist additionalPrimary and additionalSecondary payment accounts
   - This is to allow artists to have different additional payee accounts for primary sales vs. secondary royalty sales.
 This supports the use case where an artist has a charity as a payee in primary sales, but not in secondary sales.
+- Limit artists to 30% secondary royalty fees
+  - Previously the limit was 100% secondary royalty fees.
+This is to prevent the artist from taking too much of the secondary royalty fees.